mikeapted/serverless-ml-inference/README.md

 # Serverless ML Inference Example

+### Note: This is not Production grade and simply meant as a demo

 Serverless ML Inference Example (SMILE) is a simple solution that provides real time ML inference, while maintaing the scale-to-zero and other benefits of serverless.
 The example starts with local training of a simple model (Iris classification by septal/pedal size).
 That model is then deployed for inference using one of several options to manage the creation of the infrastructure.

 To run the solution, clone/download the project.
 To deploy the solution follow the steps below: